I don’t know about you, but I love salsa! When I initially embarked on my low FODMAP journey it was one of the things I missed the most.

 This is a fresh salsa recipe, which some may consider more of a low FODMAP pico de gallo.
 But whatever you call it, call it delicious!
 Although it is a garlic and onion free salsa it is jam packed with flavor.

 Tomatoes are the main ingredient of this salsa.
-No worries here – tomatoes are FODMAP free, so consume to your heart’s desire.
+Half a common tomato is a low FODMAP portion (65 grams).
+Or one whole roma tomato.
 Garden fresh tomatoes make the best salsa.
 If you don’t have a garden head on over to your local farmer’s market when in season.
-Storebought tomatoes can certainly work too – just look for a bright red color and a weight that feels heavy for its size.
-The best tomatoes will also smell like a tomato.
+If you but from the store, look for a bright red color and a weight that feels heavy for its size.
+Go ahead and give it a sniff!
+It should also smell like a tomato.

 Green Bell Pepper